betajs/betajs-scoped/docsrc/tutorials/scoped_setup.md

    <script src="//cdn.rawgit.com/betajs/betajs-scoped/master/dist/scoped.min.js"></script>
 ```

-Or you can compiled into one of your libraries.
+Or you can compile it into one of your libraries.

 You can even include it more than once without any issues.